 Changing Lands, Changing Hands was a national conference on farm and ranch access, tenure and transfer held in Denver CO in June 2017.
 Learn more about the conference or access the conference program booklet that includes session descriptions, and presenter bios and contact information.

 How was this information collected?
 Scribes in every breakout session took and submitted notes.
-In addition, all participants were invited to share their successful and innovative programs, practices and policies on sticky notes they adhered to large posters throughout the venue.
-Over 100 of these notes were collected and organized by topic.
+In addition, all participants were invited to share their successful and innovative programs, practices and policies; these notes were collected and organized by topic.
 Also reflected here is relevant information from several participant interviews captured by several phone “videographers.”

 Concurrent sessions in several formats were organized into the following six thematic tracks:

-Click on the track titles to review sessions, selected presentations and the practices, programs and policies from that track.
+Click on the track titles to review sessions, workshop notes, selected presentation slides and the practices, programs and policies from that track.

 - Track A: Seekers and Land Access